HomeEnvironmentWhy Do The Oceans Need to Be Saved?

 -

 Did you know that ocean and seawater make up nearly 97% of all Earth’s water?
 It’s true.
-Two percent is found in our frozen ice caps, and the other one percent is made up of rainwater, lakes, ponds, and water in the atmosphere.
+Two percent is found in our ice caps, and the other one percent is made up of rainwater, lakes, ponds, and atmospheric water.
 Additionally, oceans represent almost 99% of the livable, inhabited space on Earth and are home to countless species of both plant and animal life, many of which scientists have yet to discover.

 However, these species are rapidly dying out, due in large part to the extensive pollution filling the ocean’s depths.
 Over 2/3 of the northern section of the Great Barrier Reef has died in the last decade, and many of the species that make their homes there have been affected, as well.